 I turned around and left with a cheerful attitude.
 That lowly Demon Lord getting one on me.
 I am going to make sure he never does that again!

-With the day quickly ending, everyone was present was present at the dining table.
-Phil sat across from me, while Don sat next to me.
-Moca and Coco was standing next to the door while they waited for Tart to come in with the food.
+With the day quickly ending, everyone was present at the dining table.
+Phil sat across from me while Don sat next to me.
+Moca and Coco stood next to the door while they waited for Tart to come in with the food.

 “Young mistress~ Dinner is ready!”
-Tart came in happily pushing the cart of hot food.
-Moca and Coco went over and help serve the food to each one of us.
-Moca, Coco, and Tart when finally finish sat down with their own food in front of them.
+Tart came in happily, pushing the cart of hot food.
+Moca and Coco went over and helped serve the food to each one of us.
+Moca, Coco, and Tart, when finally finished, sat down with their own food in front of them.

-“Thanks for the wonderful dinner Tart.”
+“Thanks for the wonderful dinner, Tart.”
 I happily cheered towards him.
-I was looking forward towards the food.
+I was looking forward to the food.

 Looking down at the bowl of apple soup, I could see there was gold floating inside.
-Tart knew me so well, that I didn’t have to fish out the gold in my pocket.
-Lately my skin look so healthy that any girl would be jealous of it.
+Tart knew me so well that I didn’t have to fish out the gold in my pocket.
+Lately, my skin looks so healthy that any girl would be jealous of it.
 I took a scoop and drank the soup.

 Crunch.
 Slurp.
 Delicious!
-My mouth was swimming with small chunks of apples and vegetable.
+My mouth was swimming, with small chunks of apples and vegetables.

 “The food that you make is always so delicious.”
 I complimented Tart.

 I look over towards Phil.
-His face seem to pale when he took the first bite and instead move on to the next food.
-Each one he seem to only take one bite and stop eating entirely.
+His face seemed to pale when he took the first bite and instead moved on to the next food.
+Each one, he seems to only take one bite and stop eating entirely.

 “Phil, you’re not hungry?”